stat/rs-accountant/README.md

 # rs-accountant

-This project implements a payments engine in Rust that processes a stream of transactions from a CSV file, updates client account balances, and outputs the final state of all accounts to a CSV.
+This project implements a payments engine in Rust that processes a stream of transactions from a CSV file, updates client account balances, and outputs the final state of all accounts.

 ## Assumptions